jmncamilo/yfm-equip-editor/README.md

 And that's it!
 You've successfully installed Java on your computer.
 Now you can run the .JAR file without any problems.

->*Important:* This tool uses the Yu Gothic font, which should already be on your system since it's quite common.
+>*Important: this tool uses the Yu Gothic font, which should already be on your system since it's quite common.
 If you don't have it, just download [this file](https://eng.m.fontke.com/font/25874868/download/) and [this other one](https://eng.m.fontke.com/font/10600167/download/), and install them like you normally would any other font on your operating system.
-In fact, you can actually run the tool and it'll probably work, but you could run into some interface issues and see some weird errors.
+In fact, you can actually run the tool and it'll probably work, but you could run into some interface issues and see some weird errors.*

 ## 🚀 Quickstart